-In July 2021, PBI established PBI Agrochem, Inc., a wholly owned agrochemicals subsidiary, in order to purchase up to \$1M of "green" agrochemical products from the targeted acquisition, to allow the management of the dormant agrochemicals company to demonstrate the reestablishment of previous business relationships and sales channels, and to provide access to early agrochemical sales revenues for PBI (prior to closing the asset acquisition transaction).
+In July 2021, PBI established PBI Agrochem, Inc., a wholly owned agrochemicals subsidiary, in order to purchase up to \$1M of "green" agrochemical products from a targeted acquisition, to allow the management of that dormant agrochemicals company to demonstrate the reestablishment of previous business relationships and sales channels, and to provide access to early agrochemical sales revenues for PBI (prior to closing the anticipated asset acquisition transaction).
 PBI Agrochem leased a warehouse near Sparks, NV and hired a warehouse manager to facilitate the shipping, storage and management of the "green" agrochemicals inventory.
-That management of the dormant agrochemicals company has not been effective in the reestablishment of sales channels and revenues, but PBI Agrochem is continuing to focus on developing this important area of market opportunity.
+Management of the dormant agrochemicals company has not been effective in the reestablishment of sales channels and revenues to date.
+Based on this poor performance, on operational issues, on costs associated with this endeavor, and other concerns, the Company has written off the entire value of the inventory and other assets of PBI Agrochem and is evaluating future options for this subsidiary in 2024.